dd9jn/rfc4880bis/rfc4880bis.md

     string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
-If the string-to-key usage octet is 253, then an AEAD authentication tag is part of that data.
+If the string-to-key usage octet is 253, then the OCB authentication tag is part of that data.

   * If the string-to-key usage octet is zero or 255, then a two-octet checksum of the plaintext of the algorithm-specific